A scuba diver releases a 3.60-cm-diameter (spherical) bubble of a... | Channels for Pearson+

 Ideal Gas Law

 The Ideal Gas Law relates the pressure, volume, temperature, and number of moles of an ideal gas through the equation PV = nRT.
-In this scenario, as the bubble rises, the pressure decreases, allowing the volume of the gas to expand while maintaining a constant temperature.
-This principle is crucial for calculating the change in volume of the bubble as it ascends.
+For the bubble, as it rises, its volume will change due to the decrease in pressure, affecting its internal energy and the work done.
+Understanding this relationship is crucial for determining how the bubble's properties change as it ascends through the water.

 Recommended video: